mead-ml/mead-baseline/docs/classify.md

 *Details*

-The LSTM model provided here expects a time-reversed signal (so that padding will be on the left-side).
-The driver program can be passed `--rev 1` to do this time-reversal (you currently must do this when using this model).
-The LSTM's final hidden state is then passed to the final layer.
+The LSTM's final hidden state is passed to the final layer.
 The use of an LSTM instead of parallel convolutional filters is the main differentiator between this model and the default model (CMOT) above.
-To request the LSTM classifier instead of the default, pass `--model_type lstm` to the driver program (along with the request for time-reversal).
+To request the LSTM classifier instead of the default, pass `"model_type": "lstm"` to the driver program.

 ### Running It

 This model is run similarly to the model above.
-Here is an example running Stanford Sentiment Treebank 2 data with adadelta using TensorFlow:
+[Here](../pythom/mead/config/sst2-lstm.json) is an example running Stanford Sentiment Treebank 2 data with adadelta using TensorFlow:

 ```
-python classify_sentence.py --clean --optim adadelta --eta 1 --batchsz 50 --epochs 25 --patience 25 \
- --train ../data/stsa.binary.phrases.train \
- --valid ../data/stsa.binary.dev \
- --test ../data/stsa.binary.test \
- --embed /data/xdata/GoogleNews-vectors-negative300.bin \
- --rev 1 \
- --model_type lstm \
- --dropout 0.5
+python trainer.py --config config/sst2-lstm.json
 ```

 ## Neural Bag of Words (NBoW) Model (Max and Average Pooling)

-Two different pooling methods for NBoW are supported: max (`--model_type nbowmax`) and average (`--model_type nbow`).
-Passing `--layers <N>` defines the number of hidden layers, and passing `--hsz <HU>` defines the number of hidden units for each layer.
+Two different pooling methods for NBoW are supported: max (`"model_type": "nbowmax"`) and average (`"model_type": "nbow"`).
+Passing `"layers": <N>` defines the number of hidden layers, and passing `"hsz": <HU>` defines the number of hidden units for each layer.

 ### Status